WinsomeYuen/SoundTrAD/README.md

 ## Files Submitted
 - Source code folder: containing all the python files I wrote for the application
 - Build and dist folder: for the executable file.
 Below explains programs needed to run it and where to find the application itself in the folders.
+- Test notes folder: contains pdf files of the various testing done for the application.
+Majority of it are raw notes that have just been edited to add a better layout for easier viewing.

 ## Programs needed to run application
 ### Python